dbcalo/bad-movie-finder/README.md

 py bmv.py "/path/to/your/media/folder"
 ```

-This will recursively scan all subfolders.
+This will recursively scan all subfolders inside the target directory.

 ---